LychakVlad/crypto-check-app/README.md

 ## About The Project

 The Crypto Check App is a web application that allows users to track the current prices and trends of various cryptocurrencies.
-This project is developed using technologies such as HTML, React, Tailwind, and the CoinGecko API.
+This project is developed using technologies such as React, Tailwind, and the CoinGecko API.

 The application is designed to be responsive and user-friendly.
 It has a simple and intuitive interface that displays the current prices and trends of cryptocurrencies, as well as historical data and charts.

 ### Built With

 - REACT JS
-- HTML5
 - TAILWIND
 - CoinGeko API